yahiaahmed4/Multispectral-Image-Segmentation/README.md

 - **Composite Visualization**: Creating RGB and false-color composites for visual analysis.
 - **Normalization and Augmentation**: Loading and normalizing images, applying data augmentation techniques, and preparing the dataset for training using TensorFlow's `tf.data.Dataset`.

-### 2. U-Net Model
+### 2. U-Net Model (From Scratch)

-The core of this project is the U-Net model for image segmentation:
+The initial approach uses a U-Net model built from scratch for image segmentation:

 - **Model Architecture**: The U-Net architecture consists of an encoding path to capture context and a decoding path for precise localization.
 Key components include convolutional layers, max pooling, upsampling, and concatenation operations.
 - **Training**: The model is trained using binary crossentropy loss and optimized with the Adam optimizer.
 Metrics such as accuracy, precision, recall, and Intersection over Union (IoU) are monitored.

+### 3. Fine-Tuning U-Net Model

+In addition to the scratch model, a pretrained U-Net model with a ResNet50 encoder has been fine-tuned:

+- **Pretrained Model**: The `Fine-Tuning-U-Net.ipynb` notebook demonstrates the fine-tuning of a U-Net model with a ResNet50 encoder, specifically adapted to handle 12-channel input data.
+- **Training**: The fine-tuning process involves loading a pretrained U-Net model, modifying the input layer to handle 12-channel data, and training it on the dataset.
+The model's performance is evaluated using similar metrics as the scratch model.

-### 3. Evaluation and Visualization
+### 4. Evaluation and Visualization

 - **Metrics**: Training and validation losses, accuracy, precision, recall, and IoU are tracked.
 - **Predictions**: The model's performance is evaluated on the test dataset, and predictions are visualized alongside true labels.